yashiro1899/maximum-awesome/README.md

     rake

+## Update

+    rake

+This will update all installed plugins using Vundle's `:PluginInstall!` command.
+Any errors encountered during this process may be resolved by clearing out the problematic directories in ~/.vim/bundle. `:help PluginInstall` provides more detailed information about Vundle.

 ## Customize
 In your home directory, Maximum Awesome creates `.vimrc.local`, `.vimrc.bundles.local` and `.tmux.conf.local` files where you can customize
 Vim and tmux to your heart’s content.
 However, we’d love to incorporate your changes and improve Vim and tmux